eriksandstroem/SenFuNet/README.md

 <pre><code>python test_fusion.py --ROOT_FOLDER/configs/fusion/CONFIG.yaml</code></pre>

 where CONFIG is a config file.

-To test using the LSF job scheduler, use one of the submission scripts located in the "scripts" folder.
-To submit a job, run:
-<pre><code>bsub > SUBMISSION_SCRIPT.sh</code></pre>
-where SUBMISSION_SCRIPT is the appropriate submission script.
-Note that you need to specify the appropriate paths on your system in the submission scripts.

 The following paths need to be specified in the CONFIG.yaml file:
 1. SETTINGS.experiment_path -> path where the logging is done and the models are saved.